Rylan12/git-test/README.md

 Branch Name | Description
 ----------- | -----------
-`master`    | Base set of files. used as a base for testing branches.
+`master`    | Base set of files.
+Used as a base for testing branches.
+`submodule` | Testing git submodules.

 Usage
 -----